hyphacoop/cosmos-release-testing/gaia/user-stories.md

 # Gaia User Stories

 The user stories in this document drive the validation tests that are run for each Gaia release.
-User stories have been split into several roles:
+The user stories are split into several roles:
 * Validator
 * Delegator
 * Interchain Security (ICS) - Consumer chain team